relaxdiego/whale/README.md

 cd ..
 ```

-In the other terminal session where you're watching events, what for this line:
+In the other terminal session where you're watching events, wait for this line:

 ```
 0s          Normal    CertificateIssued   certificaterequest/whale-prod-tls-<pod-suffix>                        Certificate fetched from issuer successfully